TracyChacon/getting-started-with-rails-guide/README.md

 - Brief mention of Rails' naming conventions for automatic file loading, reducing the need for explicit `require` statements.

+5. **Creating a Database Model**

-5. I learned about the foundational `Product` model for the e-commerce store, enabling the creation and management of product data in the database:
+I learned about the foundational `Product` model for the e-commerce store, enabling the creation and management of product data in the database:
 This section covers:

 - Generating a `Product` model with a `name:string` attribute using `bin/rails generate model Product name:string`.